jleal7/AuE8230_Group3/catkin_ws/src/assignment2B_turtlebotteleop/README.md

 We started by setting v_x and w_z to 1.
 This made a circle, as expected.
 We then multiplied both by v_x and w_z by 2 and got a way smaller circle.
 We knew something was wrong.
 We didn't know what units the turtlebot was interpretting when we told it v_x = 1 so we decided to run a straight line calibration test.

-We setup a 2m straight line, commanded the turtlebot to move at a certain v_x (w_z = 0) and timed how long it took to travel it.
+We setup a 2m straight line, commanded the turtlebot to move at a certain v_x and timed how long it took to travel it.
 Assuming constant velocity, we could derive the actual velocity using this equation:

 v = d/t , where d = 2m and t = our timed result.